amarinjs/sitio/_posts/2019-09-27-Netbrain-basics.md

 Netbrain is an adaptative network automation [platform](https://en.wikipedia.org/wiki/Computing_platform).
 That brings dynamic maps and runbooks to our day to day IT operations.

+With this platform you can reduce:
+- Mean time to repair (MTTR)
+- Mean time between failures (MTBF)

 ## Dynamic Mapping